oracle-livelabs/apex/apex-professional-hol5/1-adding-pages-demo-projects.md

     ![](./images/create-sf-page16.png " ")

 ## Task 3: Add Content Row to Demo Projects Application.
-In this lab, you create a **Content Row** report on the DEMO_/PROJECTS table.
+In this lab, you create a **Content Row** report on the DEMO_PROJECTS table.
 Content Row is a Classic Report template that is suitable for displaying most types of content.
 This report features a column for selection such as a checkbox or radio button, an icon, title and description, miscellaneous attributes, and actions.

-1. Navigate to Create button and click Page.
+1. Navigate to Create button (+ icon) and Select **Page**.

     ![](./images/cr-page-8.png " ")